Azure/azure-storage-azcopy/README.md

 ### Find help from your command prompt

-Be sure to add AzCopy to your system path.
-Then, open a command prompt window.
+For convenience, consider adding the AzCopy directory location to your system path for ease of use.
+That way you can type `azcopy` from any directory on your system.

 To see a list of commands, type `azcopy -h` and then press the ENTER key.

 To learn about a specific command, just include the name of the command (For example: `azcopy list -h`).

 ![AzCopy command help example](readme-command-prompt.png)

+If you choose not to add AzCopy to your path, you'll have to change directories to the location of your AzCopy executable and type `azcopy` or `.\azcopy` in Windows PowerShell command prompts.

 ## Frequently asked questions